 Ecstasy (also referred to as MDMA, E, X, and the Love Drug) has been a very popular drug for many years, especially for college students.
 A lot of users talk about Ecstasy as a fun and harmless drug because originally it was a very pure substance.
-But according to the Drug Free World Foundation, by 1995 less than 10% of Ecstasy pills were pure MDMA.
+But according to the Drug Free World Foundation, by 1995, almost 10% of Ecstasy pills were pure MDMA.

 Endorphins are a chemical response to pain and stress to alleviate anxiety and depression.
 The release of endorphins can be achieved through physical activity.
 At The Raleigh House we encourage regular exercise to help regulate the symptoms that are related to physical and mental health.

-If you or a loved one are suffering from ecstasy addiction, you aren’t alone.
+If you or a loved one are suffering from Ecstasy addiction, you aren’t alone.
 But The Raleigh House can help.
-Call us today at 720-891-4657 or contact us online to learn how our ecstasy addiction treatment programs in Colorado can help you or someone you love get better.
+Call us today at 720-307-6326 or contact us online to learn how our Ecstasy addiction treatment programs in Denver can help you or someone you love.